Dipika018/GRAMMAR_CORRECTOR/README.md

 Together:

 HTML shows the UI, JavaScript handles user actions and updates, and Python corrects grammar, creating a simple app to fix English text.

+---

+# Credits:
+- Dipika: Built the Python backend, integrating Flask and language_tool_python for grammar correction in app.py.
+- Jeeya: Developed the JavaScript functionality, implementing user interactions, API requests, and dynamic UI updates in script.js.
+- Dhriti: Designed and structured the HTML frontend, creating the responsive user interface with Tailwind CSS in index.html.